alex-kampa/Sot.rb/README.md

 The variable names provided in @vars tell @sot to track changes to these variables at various testing stages.
 Similarly, @maps are the mappings whose changes will be tracked for all test accounts.

-@types is used to specify the type of a variable when this is not obvous from the variable name, the possble values being :address :date :ether and :token.
+@types is used to specify the type of a variable when this is not obvous from the variable name, the possble values being :address :bool :date :ether and :token.
 This is used for output formatting.
 When the variable name contains the keywords 'address' 'date' 'ether' or 'token', it does not need to be declared in @types.

 ```
 @types = {